Liability in Contract and Tort: Everything You Need to Know

 Lastly, the duty of care must be reasonable.
 This goes for the above two elements; would the store owner expect to have a duty of care for someone being injured on the sidewalk five feet from his store?
 This is a fact-based test that must be used in order to identify whether or not a duty of care is in fact reasonable.

 If you need help learning more about liability in contract and tort law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.